Telling Stories with Data

 Enthusiasm and interest have taken people far.
 If you have those, then do not worry about too much else.
 Some of the most successful students have been those with no quantitative or coding background.

 This book covers a lot of ground, but does not go into depth about any particular aspect.
-As such this book especially complements books such as: Data Science: A First Introduction (Timbers, Campbell, and Lee 2022), R for Data Science (Wickham, Çetinkaya-Rundel, and Grolemund 2023), An Introduction to Statistical Learning (James et al. 2021), and Statistical Rethinking (McElreath 2020).
+As such it especially complements more-detailed books such as: Data Science: A First Introduction (Timbers, Campbell, and Lee 2022), R for Data Science (Wickham, Çetinkaya-Rundel, and Grolemund [2016] 2023), An Introduction to Statistical Learning (James et al. [2013] 2021), and Statistical Rethinking (McElreath [2015] 2020).
 If you are interested in those books, then this might be a good one to start with.

 Structure and content

-This book is structured around six parts: I) Foundations, II) Communication, III) Acquisition, IV) Preparation, V) Modelling, and VI) Applications.
+This book is structured around six parts: I) Foundations, II) Communication, III) Acquisition, IV) Preparation, V) Modeling, and VI) Applications.

-Part I – Foundations – begins with Chapter 1 which provides an overview of what I am trying to achieve with this book and why you should read it.
-Chapter 2 provides three worked examples.
+Part I—Foundations—begins with 1 Telling stories with data which provides an overview of what I am trying to achieve with this book and why you should read it.
+2 Drinking from a fire hose goes through three worked examples.
 The intention of these is that you can experience the full workflow recommended in this book without worrying too much about the specifics of what is happening.
 That workflow is: plan, simulate, acquire, model, and communicate.
 It is normal to not initially follow everything in this chapter, but you should go through it, typing out and executing the code yourself.
 If you only have time to read one chapter of this book, then I recommend that one.
-And Chapter 3 introduces some key tools for reproducibility used in the workflow that I advocate.
+3 Reproducible workflows introduces some key tools for reproducibility used in the workflow that I advocate.
 These are aspects like Quarto, R Projects, Git and GitHub, and using R in practice.

-Part II – Communication – considers three types of communication: written, static, and interactive.
-Chapter 4 details the features that quantitative writing should have and how to go about writing a crisp, quantitative, research paper.
-Static communication in Chapter 5 introduces features like graphs, tables, and maps.
+Part II—Communication—considers written and static communication.
+4 Writing research details the features that quantitative writing should have and how to write a crisp, quantitative research paper.
+Static communication in 5 Static communication introduces features like graphs, tables, and maps.

-Part III – Acquisition – focuses on three aspects: farming data, gathering data, and hunting data.
-Farming data in Chapter 6 begins with measurement, and then turns to essential concepts from sampling that govern our approach to data.
-It then focuses on datasets that are explicitly provided for us to use as data, for instance censuses and other government statistics.
+Part III—Acquisition—focuses on turning our world into data.
+6 Farm data begins with measurement, and then steps through essential concepts from sampling that govern our approach to data.
+It then considers datasets that are explicitly provided for us to use as data, for instance censuses and other government statistics.
 These are typically clean, well-documented, pre-packaged datasets.
-Gathering data in Chapter 7 covers aspects like using Application Programming Interface (APIs), scraping data, getting data from PDFs, and Optical Character Recognition (OCR).
+7 Gather data covers aspects like using Application Programming Interfaces (APIs), scraping data, getting data from PDFs, and Optical Character Recognition (OCR).
 The idea is that data are available, but not necessarily designed to be datasets, and that we must go and get them.
-Finally, hunting data in Chapter 8 covers aspects where more is expected of us.
+Finally, 8 Hunt data covers aspects where more is expected of us.
 For instance, we may need to conduct an experiment, run an A/B test, or do some surveys.

-Part IV – Preparation – covers how to respectfully transform raw data into something that can be explored and shared.
-Chapter 9 begins by detailing some principles to follow when approaching the task of cleaning and preparing data, and then goes through specific steps to take and checks to implement.
-Chapter 10 focuses on methods of storing and retrieving those datasets, including the use of R data packages, and then continues onto considerations and steps to take when wanting to disseminate datasets as broadly as possible, while at the same time respecting those whose data they are based on.
-It also introduces some alternatives to the storage of data including Parquet and SQL
+Part IV—Preparation—covers how to respectfully transform the original, unedited data into something that can be explored and shared.
+9 Clean and prepare begins by detailing some principles to follow when approaching the task of cleaning and preparing data, and then goes through specific steps to take and checks to implement.
+10 Store and share focuses on methods of storing and retrieving those datasets, including the use of R data packages and parquet.
+It then continues onto considerations and steps to take when wanting to disseminate datasets as broadly as possible, while at the same time respecting those whose data they are based on.

-Part V – Modelling – begins with exploratory data analysis in Chapter 11.
-This is the critical process of coming to understand the nature of a dataset, but not something that typically finds itself into the final product.
-In Chapter 12 the use of linear models to explore data is introduced.
-And Chapter 13 considers generalized linear models.
+Part V—Modeling—begins with exploratory data analysis in 11 Exploratory data analysis.
+This is the critical process of coming to understand a dataset, but not something that typically finds itself into the final product.
+The process is an end in itself.
+In 12 Linear models the use of linear models to explore data is introduced.
+And 13 Generalized linear models considers generalized linear models, including logistic, Poisson, and negative binomial regression.
+It also introduces multilevel modeling.

-Part VI – Applications – begins with Chapter 14 which is the first of three applications of modelling.
-It focuses on attempts to make causal claims from observational data and covers approaches such as difference-in-differences, regression discontinuity, and instrumental variables.
-Chapter 15 is the second of the modelling applications chapters and focuses on multilevel regression with post-stratification where we use a statistical model to adjust a sample for known biases.
-Chapter 16 is the third and final modelling application and is focused on text-as-data.
+Part VI—Applications—provides three applications of modeling.
+15 Causality from observational data focuses on making causal claims from observational data and covers approaches such as difference-in-differences, regression discontinuity, and instrumental variables.
+16 Multilevel regression with post-stratification introduces multilevel regression with post-stratification, which is where we use a statistical model to adjust a sample for known biases.
+17 Text as data is focused on text-as-data.

-Finally, Chapter 17 offers some concluding remarks, details some open problems, and suggests some next steps.
+18 Concluding remarks offers some concluding remarks, details some outstanding issues, and suggests some next steps.

 Online appendices offer critical aspects that are either a little too unwieldy for the size constraints of the page, or likely to need more frequent updating than is reasonable for a printed book.
-Appendix A goes through some essential tasks in R, which is the statistical programming language used in this book.
-It is more of a reference chapter and you may find yourself returning to it as you go through the rest of the book.
-The core of this book is centered around Quarto, however its predecessor, R Markdown, has not yet been sunsetted and additionally there is a lot of material available for it.
-As such, Appendix B contains a translation of the Quarto material in Chapter 3 for R Markdown.
-A set of papers is included in Appendix C. If you write these, you will be conducting original research on a topic that is of interest to you.
+Online Appendix A — R essentials goes through some essential tasks in R, which is the statistical programming language used in this book.
+It can be a reference chapter and some students find themselves returning to it as they go through the rest of the book.
+Online Appendix C — Datasets provides a list of datasets that may be useful for assessment.
+The core of this book is centered around Quarto, however its predecessor, R Markdown, has not yet been sunsetted and there is a lot of material available for it.
+As such, Online Appendix D — R Markdown contains R Markdown equivalents of the Quarto-specific aspects in 3 Reproducible workflows.
+A set of papers is included in Online Appendix E — Papers.
+If you write these, you will be conducting original research on a topic that is of interest to you.
 Although open-ended research may be new to you, the extent to which you are able to: develop your own questions, use quantitative methods to explore them, and communicate your findings, is the measure of the success of this book.
-Interactive communication in Appendix D covers aspects such as websites, web applications, and maps that can be interacted with.
-Appendix E provides an example of a datasheet.
-Appendix F gives a brief overview of SQL essentials.
-Appendix H considers how to make model estimates and forecasts more widely available by using the cloud and deploying models.
-Finally, Appendix I provides some ideas for using this book in teaching.
+Online Appendix F — Interaction covers aspects such as websites, web applications, and maps that can be interacted with.
+Online Appendix G — Datasheets provides an example of a datasheet.
+Online Appendix H — SQL essentials gives a brief overview of SQL essentials.
+14 Prediction provides a discussion of prediction-focused modeling.
+Online Appendix I — Production considers how to make model estimates and forecasts more widely available.
+Finally, Online Appendix J — Class activities provides ideas for using this book in class.

 Pedagogy and key features

 You have to do the work.
 You should actively go through material and code yourself.
-As King (2000) says “[a]mateurs sit and wait for inspiration, the rest of us just get up and go to work”.
+King (2000) says “[a]mateurs sit and wait for inspiration, the rest of us just get up and go to work”.
 Do not passively read this book.
-My role is best described by Hamming (2020, 2–3):
+My role is best described by Hamming ([1997] 2020, 2–3):

-This book is structured around a dense 12-week course.
+This book is structured around a dense, introductory 12-week course.
 It provides enough material for advanced readers to be challenged, while establishing a core that all readers should master.
-Typical courses that I teach cover the material through to Chapter 12, and then pick another couple of chapters that are of particular interest.
+Typical courses cover most of the material through to 13 Generalized linear models, and then pick another chapter that is of particular interest.
 But it depends on the backgrounds and interests of the students.

-From as early as Chapter 2 you will have a workflow—plan, simulate, acquire, model, and communicate—allowing you to tell a convincing story with data.
-In each subsequent chapter you will add aspects and depth to this workflow that will allow you to speak with increasing sophistication and credibility.
-As this workflow expands it addresses the skills that are typically sought in industry.
-For instance, features such as: communication, ethics, reproducibility, research question development, data collection, data cleaning, data protection and dissemination, exploratory data analysis, statistical modelling, and scaling.
+From as early as 2 Drinking from a fire hose you will have a workflow—plan, simulate, acquire, model, and communicate—allowing you to tell a convincing story with data.
+In each subsequent chapter you will add depth to this workflow.
+This will allow you to speak with increasing sophistication and credibility.
+This workflow encompasses skills that are typically sought in both academia and industry.
+These include: communication, ethics, reproducibility, research question development, data collection, data cleaning, data protection and dissemination, exploratory data analysis, statistical modeling, and scaling.

 One of the defining aspects of this book is that ethics and inequity concerns are integrated throughout, rather than being clustered in one, easily ignorable, chapter.
-These aspects are critical, yet it can be difficult to immediately see their value, hence their tight integration.
+These are critical, but it can be difficult to immediately see their value, hence their tight integration.

 This book is also designed to enable you to build a portfolio of work that you could show to a potential employer.
 If you want a job in industry, then this is arguably the most important thing that you should be doing.
 Robinson and Nolis (2020, 55) describe how a portfolio is a collection of projects that show what you can do and is something that can help be successful in a job search.